 Where is your Mumbai office located?

-Our office is in The Capital, Enam Sambhav, C-20, G Block Rd, G Block BKC, Bandra Kurla Complex, Bandra East, Mumbai, Maharashtra 400051.
-We are listed on Google Business Profile, so you can verify the address, opening hours, and reviews independently.
+Our office is located in The Capital building at Enam Sambhav, C-20, G Block Rd, G Block BKC, Bandra Kurla Complex, Bandra East, Mumbai, Maharashtra 400051.
+We are listed on Google Business Profile so you can verify the address, opening hours, and reviews independently.
 The U.S. Consulate General Mumbai is in the same business district.

 How do I hire an L-1 visa lawyer in Mumbai?

-Start by booking a consultation — in person at our BKC office or by video call.
-We will review your eligibility, the corporate structure, and the proposed role, and give you a clear scope and fee quote.
+Start by booking a consultation, in person at our BKC office or by video call.
+We review your eligibility, the corporate structure, and the proposed role, and give you a clear scope and fee quote.
 If you proceed, the consultation fee is credited against the engagement and we issue an engagement letter naming the lawyer responsible for your case.

 Legal fees vary by category and complexity.
 We work on transparent fixed fees wherever possible.
-Indicative ranges are set out in the L-1 Visa Lawyer Fees in Mumbai section above.
+Indicative ranges are set out in the L-1 Visa Lawyer Fees in Mumbai section.
 Government filing fees are paid separately to USCIS and the U.S. consulate.
+For the firmwide breakdown, see L-1 Visa Costs & Fees.

 Why use an L-1 visa lawyer based in Mumbai rather than a U.S.-only firm?